amsyarzero/sekiro-accurate-dualsubs/README.md

 # credits
 Thanks to:
 * The Sekiro modding wiki team for persistently writing detailed guides.
 Seriously, you guys are awesome.
+* kuroko137 for creating the Sekiro Dual Subtitles mod.
 * axismind19 for inspiring me to do an accurate translation mod.
 Check out his [Inner Demons](https://www.nexusmods.com/sekiro/mods/778) mod!
 * Claude for translating the Japanese terms accurately. 🙇‍♂️
 * TKGP for creating Yabber and UXM, a very very *very* useful tool in Soulsborne modding.